nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 In summary, this is where `n` shines or falls short:

   - 👎 No official support for Windows
-  - 👍 Very easy to install on macOs and unix systems
+  - 👍 Very easy to install on macOS and unix systems
   - 👍 Very easy to keep your Node.js install up to date and switch version on demand
   - 👍 It keeps all the installed versions cached, so you can switch quicly between versions (no full re-install)
   - 👍 Allows to keep the setup local to the user so you don't have to use admin permission to install global packages